 Fortunately for Team China – neither Fan nor Lin have been eliminated.
 Both would have been rewarded with a bye had they won their division – now the road to the Final is a little tougher.

-Tomorrow in State 2, Fan Zhendong (China) will face Noki Niwa (Japan) and Lin Gaoyuan (China) will face Chun Ting Wong (Hong Kong).
-The winner of Fan/Niwa will then play Sangsu Lee (Korea), and the winner of Lin/Wong will play Harimoto.
+Tomorrow in Round 2, Fan Zhendong (China) will face Noki Niwa (Japan) and Lin Gaoyuan (China) will face Chun Ting Wong (Hong Kong).
+And Harimoto will face Jeong (Korea) and Sangsu Lee plays Nima Alamian (Iran).
 Both the Quarterfinals and the Semifinals will be played on Saturday.
 The Finals will be Sunday.

 The Asian Cup has started off with a quake – We’ll be watching the rest of the weekend to see if there are any aftershocks.